 - Bombardier Beetle: the Arsenal Insect

-- Elephant: the Giant with a Trunk Tool
+- Elephant: The Giant with Specialized Tools

 In school, many of us eagerly studied our biology textbook chapters on the animal kingdom.
 Those authoritative pages likely confronted us with the evolutionary tree of life, which looks logical.
 Plants and animals are arranged in a proposed order, showing connections in relationships and progression in complexity from the supposed first common ancestor.
 For example, their tree of life shows birds having evolved from dinosaurs and humans having evolved from an ape-like ancestor.